Ansh7473/union_autobot/README.md

 ## ✨ Features
 -  NOTE- never use personal wallet testnet is free so use no fund wallet always
--  Sepolia to Holesky ETH USDC, LINK, EURC transfers
--  Holesky to Sepolia ETH USDC, LINK, EURC transfers
--  Sei To Corn
--  Sei To Xion
--  Xion to babylon USDC XION
--  Babylon BABY to HOLESKTY ,SEPOLIA,CORN added
--  CORN TO SEI BTCN ADDED
--  ADDING MORE destination token
 -  CONFIG FOR RPC CHANGE
 -  private_keys.txt for evm
 -  xion.txt for cosmos chains xion babylon
 -  BABYLON_ADDDRESS.txt for babylon address not private key
 -  CODE IS OBFUSTRICATED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE
 -  DONT WORRY OBFUSTRICATED? 🔒 I AM NOT A DRAINER FOR YOUR TRUST I AM MAKING PRIVATE UNOBSFUSCATED REPO BUT ONLY FOR PRIVATE PEOPLE I RECOMMEND NO FUND WALLET FOR YOUR SECURITY
+-  Make sure to put your evm in private key .txt and also reciving address wallet key in xion.txt used cosmos related recving and sending address and also babylon txt used for only receive

 ## Important
 -put babylon address in babylon txt destination transfer to babylon use that address